vikchupak/Kubernetes/access.permissions/index.md

 `ServiceAccount` resource/component
 - Link a `Role or ClusterRole` to a `ServiceAccount` with `RoleBinding or ClusterRoleBinding`.
 There are no service account groups in k8s.
+- ServiceAccounts are namespaced but can be linked to Role or ClusterRole

 ```bash
 kubectl create serviceaccount sa0